chartingshow/crypto-firewall/README.md

 ## Security 🔐

-We take security seriously and appreciate responsible disclosure.
+We take security seriously and support responsible disclosure.

-If you discover a **security vulnerability**, please report it **privately** by contacting the maintainers rather than opening a public issue.
-This allows us to investigate and address the issue without exposing users to unnecessary risk.
+If you discover a **security vulnerability**, report it **privately** to the maintainers rather than opening a public issue.
+This enables safe investigation and remediation.

-For general bugs, false positives, or feature requests, please use the GitHub Issues tab.
+For bugs, false positives, or feature requests, use the GitHub Issues tab.

 ## Disclaimer ⚠️